 Dr Julie Vecera is one of Australia’s leading practitioners in women’s health and fertility and has presented widely on the topic of fertility through webinars and seminars over the past decade.
-Julie is a Dr of Chinese Medicine and is a certified Nutritionist practicing out of her own Bump Acupuncture and Nutrition clinics located around Melbourne and Sydney.
+Julie is a Dr of Chinese Medicine, incorporates Functional Medicine and is a certified Nutritionist practicing out of her own The Fertility Pod Acupuncture and Nutrition clinics located around Melbourne and Sydney.
 She also founded the Fertility Lifestyle Program which is a result of years helping couples across the world with infertility issues.

 Passionate about educating couples, Julie has done much research on both the affects of food and lifestyle to boost fertility and the hormonal and autoimmune issues affecting women’s fertility health.
 Now one of Australia’s most in-demand practitioners for women’s health issues, Julie generously offers an enormous amount of time supporting couples through the stress of infertility with the successful Fertility Lifestyle Program which has grown internationally with support from worldwide renowned fertility specialists.